Filip3Kx/Filip3Kx/README.md

 ### Hi there 👋

-- Was a lab technician with expirience in managing a large-scale on-premise environment.
+- Was a lab technician at Intel with expirience in managing a large-scale on-premise environment.
 - Currently working as a DevOps Engineer mostly in GCP

 Trying out different technologies